Devices for Macular Degeneration

 Implantable miniature telescope (IMT)

 Obtaining an implantable miniature telescope (IMT) requires cataract surgery, where the natural lens of the eye is removed.
 However, instead of receiving the regular plastic lens that is typically inserted after cataract surgery, a miniature telescope can be inserted instead.
-The actual IMT device itself is approximately the size of a pea.1 Light entering the eye is magnified by the telescope, projecting a larger image onto the retina.1
+The actual IMT device itself is about the size of a pea.
+Light entering the eye is magnified by the telescope, projecting a larger image onto the retina.1

 What does an IMT do?